 Do you love lighthouses?
 These architectural gems have guided sailors home, saved thousands of lives, and served as inspiration for countless visitors.
-And while the Pacific coast of North America is dotted with them, these are the best West Coast lighthouses so you can decide which ones to visit!
+And while the Pacific coast of North America is dotted with them, these are the best West Coast lighthouses to add to your Canada and USA bucket list!

 Can’t read now?
 Pin for later!